raushansingh14/90_Days_DevOps_Learning/LINUX/practice linux.md

-## how to check size of any folder
+## 🌐how to check size of any folder

 ubuntu@ip-172-31-25-24:~$ du -sh /home/ubuntu/